nitrictech/docs/docs/reference/nodejs/v0/collection/collection-query-limit.md

 ---
 title: Node.js - collection.query.limit()
-description: Limit the number of results returned by a query.
+description: Reference for Nitric's Node.js library - Limit the number of results returned by a query.
 ---

 Limit the number of results returned by a query.